-Please submit the final electronic files for your manuscript along with two single-sided, double-spaced copies made from those same files.
-The printouts you provide are used to validate the electronic files.
-The electronic files and the printouts that the Press receives must match exactly.
-Please check the printouts to ensure that any special characters have been rendered correctly and remember to include a list of special characters (if applicable).
+Please submit the final electronic files for your manuscript along with one single-sided, double-spaced copy made from those same files.
+The printout you provide is used to validate the electronic files.
+The electronic files and the printout that the Press receives must match exactly.
+Please check the printout to ensure that any special characters have been rendered correctly and remember to include a list of special characters (if applicable).
 If your manuscript has many special characters or equations, please send a PDF in addition to the working files, for us to use for reference.
 Do not make any changes to the electronic files after you have printed out the final manuscript.
-If you must make changes after you have prepared the final printout, do so on the printouts (hard copy) in colored pencil.
+If you must make changes after you have prepared the final printout, do so on the printout (hard copy) in colored pencil.
 Supply a list of page numbers with changes, and, if you have included any information for the copyeditor in your manuscript files, please also point out the location.

 Submitting Figures and Permissions